guilleiguaran/ruby-ecosystem.showoff/README.md

 ## Running locally
 To run presentation locally execute the next commands in presentation folder:

-    $ bundle install # Only run it first time
+    $ bundle install # Run it only first time
     $ showoff serve

 And visit http://localhost:9090 in your browser.